 Special Admission.
-Applicants who are admitted to The Graduate School under this category are non-degree students.
-They are admitted to pursue studies for certification, transfer of credit, self-improvement, master's equivalency, or auditing.
-Students matriculated at other institutions and wishing to take courses here for transfer purposes may follow an abbreviated admissions process.
-Contact the Graduate Office regarding details of this process.
-The continuance of graduate studies under this category is governed by the standards-of-progress policy of The Graduate School.
-A qualified undergraduate student who has been admitted to an accelerated course of study that permits him or her to earn graduate credit is accepted into The Graduate School as a special student under this category.
+Applicants who are admitted to The Graduate School under this category may pursue studies for self-improvement, master's equivalency, or transfer of credit to another university.
+In addition, a qualified undergraduate student who has been admitted to an accelerated course of study that permits him or her to earn graduate credit is accepted into The Graduate School under this category.